Much like our academic programme, our co-curricular programme is founded on the values of choice, engagement and enjoyment.

 There is also an annual History trip, and in recent years, students have found themselves in places as diverse as the USA (Washington and New York), Russia (Moscow and St Petersburg), China (Beijing, Xian and Shanghai), Germany (Berlin) and Poland (Krakow including Auschwitz).

-We also travel much further afield on school expeditions which in recent years have included visits to Namibia and Zambia.
+Sometimes we also run school expeditions to destinations much further afield.
+In recent years these have included visits to Namibia and Zambia.

 We may be the only Sixth Form in the UK to have a full-time member of staff whose job it is to ensure students are happy and busy.
 As well as being someone to talk to, Hannah puts on a packed programme of events such as cinema trips, theatre outings, punting, go-karting, fund-raising (including Pyjama Day for Children in Need) and more.
 She also arranges events such as the Leavers’ Ball, in which students get heavily involved.